groots-software-technologies/gmetrics-agent-plugins/README.md

 # To add gmetrics-agent binary plugins to remote host

 ### These plugins are depends only Gmetrics Monitoring not applicable for other monitoring tool.
+For reference refer www.groots.in and for gmetrics login refer metrics.groots.in url.

 ### Help Usage & get plugin list to copy